 We do a lot in digital space these days – manage our bills and banking; socialize, share adventures, get tickets to a show; and store our emails, photos, and videos.
 All of these actions require accounts (usernames and passwords).
 Some people use what are called “password managers” to keep track of all those accounts and the associated passwords.
 There are many resources on how useful password managers are regarding security and privacy which we encourage you to check out if interested (1, 2, 3).
 But here we’re talking about estate planning.
 This entry isn’t about just privacy – but how you share to others when appropriate.

-While you see friends and family if you were doing these social and business transactions in the physical world, your online accounts are invisible and inaccessible.
-While a friend or family member often sees you on a social platform (like Mastodon or Facebook), or has seen your bank name on your screen over your shoulder or on your card at a shared meal, they are unlikely to have access to those accounts, just as they are unlikely to have access to your bank account because they walked into a branch with you one time.
+When you see friends and family in the physical world, your online accounts are invisible and inaccessible.
+When a friend or family member sees you on a social platform (like Mastodon or Facebook), or sees your bank name on your screen over your shoulder or on your card at a shared meal, they are unlikely to have access to those accounts, just as they are unlikely to have access to your bank account because they walked into a branch with you one time.
 That’s the main point of having a password – so your accounts are your accounts.

 Using a password manager can make your accounts visible and accessible not just to you, but also to those you care about when they are closing bank accounts, searching for photos of that one day at the park, and notifying your online hobby group of your passing.
 The trick is letting the right people know, and limiting their access only until they need that access.
 The next blog entry will cover how to consider setting up your digital estate with a password manager, and who to involve in the process.